d12frosted/elpa-mirror/gnu/marginalia-readme.txt

   follow up to the annotation function of the category you are interested in.

-  For example the annotations for elisp symbols include their symbol class - `v' for variable, `f' for function, `c' for command, etc. For more information on what the different classifications mean, see the docstring of `marginalia--symbol-class'.
+  For example the annotations for Elisp symbols include their symbol class - `v' for variable, `f' for function, `c' for command, etc. For more information on what the different classifications mean, see the docstring of `marginalia--symbol-class'.